Energy Concerns with HPC Systems and Applications

 \subsubsection{Filters compression}

-\ \\ Convolution kernels are the bulk of the computations in DNNs, and the fully connected layers contain around 89\% of the parameters in DNNs like AlexNet\cite{Goel2020ASO}.
-To reduce the power consumption of DNNs, the research efforts have focused on reducing the arithmetic operations in the convolution layers and the number of parameters in the fully connected layers.
-The so-called bottleneck architecture \cite{bottleneck_arch} can significantly reduce memory and latency requirements of DNNs .
-For most computer vision tasks, these techniques preserve accuracy.
+\ \\ Convolution kernels are the bulk of the computations in DNNs, and the fully connected layers contain around 89\% of the parameters (e.g. AlexNet\cite{Goel2020ASO}).
+To reduce the power consumption of DNNs, the main focus has been on reducing {\em the number of arithmetic operations} (resp. {\em parameters}) in the convolution layers (resp.connected layers).
+The so-called {\em bottleneck architecture} \cite{bottleneck_arch} can significantly reduce memory and latency requirements of DNNs.
 Filter compression is orthogonal to pruning and quantization techniques.
-The three techniques can be used together for a combined optimization approach to reduce energy consumption.
+The three aforementioned techniques can be used together for a combined optimization approach to reduce energy consumption.